cosmos/ibc-go/docs/ibc/light-clients/overview.md

 ### ClientState

 ClientState is a term used to define the data structure which encapsulates opaque light client state.
-This refers to chain specific and light client specific information that form the rules concerning trust gaurantees and proof verification.
+This refers to chain specific and light client specific information that form the rules concerning trust guarantees and proof verification.
 This may be any arbitrary data such as:

 - Constraints used for client updates.
 - Constraints used for misbehaviour detection.